 Windows 10 ships with Windows PowerShell 5.0; the latest version now being PowerShell 7.0.
-Windows 8.1 comes installed with Windows PowerShell 4.0.
+Windows 8.1 came installed with Windows PowerShell 4.0.
 The new version hosts many new features designed to make its language simpler, easier to use, and to avoid common errors.
 If you are using an earlier version of PowerShell on your Windows operating system, migrating to this version of Windows PowerShell will bring many benefits.
 It not only lets the system administrators manage every aspect of Windows Server OS, but also offers control over SQL, Exchange and Lync-based servers.

 Which version of PowerShell I am running